deepanshs/mrinversion/docs/before_getting_started.rst

       there is an isotropic component along the anisotropic dimension, which is not removed by the shear transformation.

-      **Strongly Recommendation**: Correct for the isotropic offset along the anisotropic dimension by adding an appropriate coordinates-offset, which is the negative of the isotropic offset.
+      **Strongly Recommended**: Correct for the isotropic offset along the anisotropic dimension by adding an appropriate coordinates-offset, which is the negative of the isotropic offset.